pradyun-fs/hybridpasswordcracker/README.md

 Users can improve usability and efficiency by having the option to store their progress and resume the attack at a later time.
 Time Limit Option: To avoid consuming too many resources, users can halt the attack after a predetermined amount of time by configuring the time limit.

+#BEFORE RUNNING THE CODE
+Download and unzip the rockyou.txt dictionary which holds all the common passowrds that exist in the world.